Project Pluto: Test facilities

 An aggregate mine was purchased to supply the concrete for the walls of the disassembly building, Building 2201, which were 6 to 8 ft thick.
-Building 2201 was designed to allow radioactive components to be adjusted, dissembled or replaced remotely.
+Building 2201 was designed to allow radioactive components to be adjusted, disassembled or replaced remotely.
 Operations in the main disassembly bay could be viewed through 4 ft lead glass viewing windows.
-"Hot" cells adjacent to the disassembly bay were used to monitor the control rod actuators.
+Hot cells adjacent to the disassembly bay were used to monitor the control rod actuators.
 Vaults within each cell were equipped with remote manipulators.

-All controls were located in the central control room, which was air conditioned with a positive pressure so air always flowed towards the disassembly bay and the hot cells, and the used air from them was passed through filters.
+All controls were located in the central control room, which was air conditioned with a positive pressure so that air always flowed toward the disassembly bay and the hot cells, and the used air from them was passed through filters.
 The main disassembly bay and the hot cells were accessible through openings that were normally covered with lead plates.
 There were showers and a radiation safety room for workers.
 Building 2201 also contained a maintenance shop, darkroom, offices, and equipment storage rooms.
 Scientists monitored the tests remotely via a television hook up from a tin shed located at a safe distance that had a fallout shelter stocked with two weeks' supply of food and water in the event of a major catastrophe.

 Some 25 mi of 10 in oil well casing was necessary to store the approximately 1200000 lb of compressed air at 3600 psi used to simulate ramjet flight conditions for Pluto.
 Three giant compressors were borrowed from the Naval Submarine Base New London in Groton, Connecticut that could replenish the farm in five days.
 A five-minute, full-power test involved 2000 lb/s of air being forced over 14 million 1 in diameter steel balls that were held in four steel tanks which were heated to 1350 F.

 Because the test reactors were highly radioactive once they were started, they were transported to and from the test site on railroad cars.
 The "Jackass and Western Railroad", as it was light-heartedly described, was said to be the world's shortest and slowest railroad.
 There were two locomotives, the remotely controlled electric L-1, and the diesel/electric L-2, which was manually controlled but had radiation shielding around the cab.
 The former was normally used; the latter was as a backup.
 The Cold Assembly Bay (Room 101) in Building 2201 was used for storage and assembly of components of the reactor test vehicle.
 It also contained a maintenance service pit and battery charger for the locomotives.